8fit, a health and fitness app that offers tailored workout and meal plans, closes $7M Series A

 Noteworthy, despite being headquartered in Berlin, more than 50 percent of 8fit registrations are based in the U.S. — hence the startup having an additional office in California.

-Moving forward, the company is planning to focus on the U.S. market as well use some of this Series A to invest in more editorial content, in move that will position 8fit as much as a media as tech company.
+Moving forward, the company is planning to focus on the U.S. market as well as use some of this Series A to invest in more editorial content, in a move that will position 8fit as a media as much as tech company.

-Villalba’s thinking is that it is not enough to tell users what to do, and count steps or calories etc., but that to stay motivated they need to know why they are doing something.
+Villalba’s thinking is that it is not enough to tell users what to do, and count steps or calories etc., but that to stay motivated they need to know why they are doing it.
 In other words, education is key to motivation and therefore is an important element to helping people get fit and healthy.

 0